Table of Contents

 A mixture of the herbs is boiled producing steam, for you to inhale.
 This inhalation loosens mucous deposits in the lung and sinuses.
 This purifies the respiratory tract.

-Warm oil flows in a thin stream forward and backwards over your forehead.
+Warm oil flows in a thin stream forward and backward over your forehead.
 This treatment leads to deep mental and spiritual relaxation.
 Improves powers of concentration and helps alleviate headaches and insomnia.

-Sightseeing tours during Ayurveda holiday in Sri Lanka
+Sightseeing tours during the Ayurveda holiday in Sri Lanka

 Even the customers have the freedom to embark on a sightseeing tour.
 The customers can get in touch with tour operators such as Seerendipity tours and book a seat in a packaged tour or have an individual tour organized.